Lice prefer dirty heads.

 Super lice are real.

 TRUE!
-But they don’t have super powers.
+In your lice research you may have heard about super lice but found yourself asking, "what are super lice?".
+Super lice are real, but they don’t have super powers.
 They can’t fly faster or further than regular lice.
 In fact, like normal lice, they can’t even fly.
 Or jump.
 Or swim.
 Their only super power is that they’ve become resistant to many of the pesticides on the market used for lice treatment.
 The thing is, though, they’re not really special.
 The comb works on them just as well as it works on regular old lice.
 Your WelComb® is the arch nemesis of all lice, super or not.

 Anything touched by a person who has lice should be disinfected, washed, dry-cleaned, or put in a plastic bag for 14 days.